ichim/LeafletForBlazor-NuGet/RealTimeMap Geometric.Points Appearance/README.md

             }
         };

+_latitude and longitude properties are Web Mercator coordinate values._

+_In this previous, the value property is of string type_

+_If the timestamp is missing, LeafletForBlazor will assign the current date_

+_This collection has a static behavior._

 ## Appearance render

 Configuring of a render class is done using the **Appearance()** method and an object defined by the **PointSymbol** class.
 Assign **PointSymbol** to the **pattern** property.